How to Protect Glass Top Stove from Cast Iron Like a Pro!

 No sliding cookware

-If you want to know how to protect a glass top stove from cast iron, you must know how to use the gas top stove properly.
+If you want to protect a glass-top stove from cast iron, you must also know how to use a gas-top stove properly.

-This is not acceptable both with a steel stove and a glass stove.
-But the steel body stoves are used to tolerate the hot cast iron because they can endure high heat.
+This is unacceptable, with both a steel stove and a glass stove.
+However, steel-body stoves tolerate hot cast iron because they can endure high heat.

 But for glass, the temperature of enduring power is not the same.
-As a result, if you slide the cookware and bring it on the stove surface, the glass will surely scratch or break.
-The best thing you can do for this is not the slide.
+As a result, if you slide the cookware and bring it onto the stove surface, the glass will surely scratch or break.
+The best thing you can do for this is not to slide.

-Make a habit of lifting the cookware when you are moving it rather than sliding it.
-Moving the cookware a bit, you can rely on lifting it a bit and not dragging it.
+Make a habit of lifting the cookware rather than sliding it when you move it.
+You can rely on lifting it a bit rather than dragging it.

-All you need to do is lift it about ½ inches.
-Make sure you do not drop the pan when you take it off or put it on.
+All you need to do is lift it about ½ inch.
+Please do not drop the pan when you remove it or put it on.

-Cast iron is already heavy.
-And if there is food inside the cast-iron pans, you already understand how heavy it is going to be.
+Cast iron is already heavy; if food is inside the pans, you already understand how heavy it will be.

-If you drop it on the glass surface, it will either break or have scratches.
+If you drop it on a glass surface, it will either break or have scratches.
 Try to use both hands while lifting.
-It will certify that there are no accidents at all.
+This will ensure that there are no accidents.

 Washing the Cookware